 Healing from leaky gut and inflammatory bowel disease

 Probiotics have also been shown to help slow or reverse some diseases, improve bowel health, aid digestion, and improve immunity!

-Signs you have too much too much bad gut bacteria:
+Signs you have too much bad gut bacteria:

 Excess intestinal gas